United States Colored Troops: Formation

 USCT regiments were led by white Union officers, while rank advancement was limited for Black soldiers, who could only rise to the rank of non-commissioned officers.
 Approximately 110 Black soldiers did become commissioned officers before the end of the war, primarily as surgeons or chaplains.
+One USCT artillery unit, the Independent Battery from Kansas, is notable as the only unit in the Civil War to be commanded entirely by Black officers.
 The Supervisory Committee for Recruiting Colored Regiments in Philadelphia opened the Free Military Academy for Applicants for the Command of Colored Troops at the end of 1863.
 For a time, Black soldiers received less pay than their white counterparts, but they and their supporters lobbied and eventually gained equal pay.
 Notable members of USCT regiments included Martin Robinson Delany and the sons of abolitionist Frederick Douglass.

 The process for white officers aiming to lead USCT units was considered more protracted and perhaps rigorous than for ordinary Union officers.
 This was because it was assumed that leading Black soldiers would require a better officer than those leading white troops.
 At the end of their studies, those men who wished to lead Black troops had to pass an examination administered by Brig.
 Gen. Silas Casey's staff in Washington.
 After a short period of examinations in mid-1863, only half of the men who had taken the exam passed.